Hello IHS Community,

 We are disappointed that we will not be seeing you all this year, but I have no doubt that IHS Atlanta will be even more SPECTACULAR in 2021!

-On a positive note, we are still offering IHS conservation and research grants for 2020, please check out our website for more information on how to apply.
+We are still offering IHS conservation and research grants for 2020, please check out our website for more information on how to apply.
 If anyone is interested in making a donation to our Grants, Junior Herpetologists, or other programs, please do not hesitate to reach out to me at firstname.lastname@example.org.
 Donations are tax deductible and greatly appreciated.

 I look forward to seeing you all again, next year.